elcritch/nerves_system_orangepi_zero/README.md

-## Preparing your Orange Pi Zero2
+## Preparing your Orange Pi Zero

-The Orange Pi Zero2 hardware is configured to always try the eMMC Flash first when looking for software.
-If you have a new Orange Pi Zero2, it will boot to Debian even if a MicroSD card is inserted with good software.
+The Orange Pi Zero hardware is configured to always try the eMMC Flash first when looking for software.
+If you have a new Orange Pi Zero, it will boot to Debian even if a MicroSD card is inserted with good software.
 To boot from the MicroSD card, hold down the USER button and apply power.